LCA Tejas – Design And Development Latest Updates 2019

 India’s first Central Aircraft Manufacturing Company ( CAMCO ) was established as Hindustan Aircraft Limited ( HAL ) in Bangalore on the 23 December 1940 in Banglore as a private enterprise .
 The HAL was owned by Mr Walchand Hirachand who became the Chairman of the company .

-Later on, then Indian government ( British ) acquired a one-third stake in this company .
-After India’s independence in 1947, the management of this company was transferred to the newly appointed Government of India.
+Later on, then the Indian government ( British ) acquired a one-third stake in this company .
+After India’s independence in 1947 and which led to the establishment of Government Of India, the management of this company was transferred to the newly appointed Government of India.

 The HAL facility during the first few decades in post-independence was mainly used for assembling the fighter such as MIG 21 , MIG 23 , MIG 27 planes acquired from the Soviet Union .